The 12 Best Cheap Shampoo for All Types of Hair

 Best for Light-Colored Hair

 It’s got a violet formula to neutralize brassy tones to bring back your cooler blond shades.
-This works on natural and colored blond hair to brighten, Hask Blonde Care contains elderberry oil and Vitamin C for added shine, and it doesn’t have any bad-for-you ingredients. ($6.29 at Ulta)
+This works on natural and colored blond hair to brighten it.
+Hask Blonde Care contains elderberry oil and Vitamin C for added shine, and it doesn’t have any bad-for-you ingredients.
+The vegan-friendly formula is also cruelty-free.